By Magdalena Rahn

 In 2001, Ivan Todoroff bought the formerly nationalised winery, which had originally been established in 1945 as a private enterprise, by the Andonovi brothers.
 Their endeavours, however, only survived for two years, until 1947, before being nationalised by the new socialist government.

 Todoroff had restored the dilapidated structures and had built the present hotel, which was opened in December 2006 and went on to be named Best Holiday Hotel 2007 in the Stroitelstvo Gradut Building Of The Year competition.
-In total, the lodge has 14 guest rooms, a restaurant for 50, a spa centre with sauna and tepidarium, a wine tasting hall for 50 people, two multimedia-equipped conference halls, a traditional mehana restaurant with space for 26 and a summer barbeque garden with seating for 30.
+In total, the lodge has 14 guest rooms, a restaurant for 50, a spa centre with sauna and tepidarium, a wine tasting hall for 50 people, two multimedia-equipped conference halls, a traditional mehana restaurant with space for 26 and a summer barbeque garden with a square gazebo and seating for 30.
 Use of the spa centre and breakfast – and, more importantly, free wireless internet – is included in the room price.

 The original wine cellar, a stone building where temperatures never surpass 9°C, has a humidity level of 75 per cent – perfect conditions for ageing wine.
 Annual production capacity at the winery is about 240 tons of grapes (hand-harvested), which are fermented in stainless steel tanks at the above-ground level, and in oak barrels in the underground level.